Original Air Date: February 5, 1960

-The script for “The Last Flight” was entirely written by Richard Matheson (in previous episodes other scripts were written by Rod Serling but based on stories by Matheson).
-This episode is a classic “man out of time” episode that offers a glimpse of redemption for one lone World War I pilot to redeem himself and claim the mantle of heroism.
+The script for “The Last Flight” was entirely written by Richard Matheson (his previous episodes scripts were written by Rod Serling but based on stories by Matheson).
+This episode is a classic “man out of time” episode that offers an opportunity for one lone World War I pilot to redeem himself and claim the mantle of heroism.

 “Witness Flight Lieutenant William Terrance Decker, Royal Flying Corps, returning from a patrol somewhere over France.
 The year is 1917.
 The problem is that the Lieutenant is hopelessly lost.
 Lieutenant Decker will soon discover that a man can be lost not only in terms of maps and miles, but also in time – and time in this case can be measured in eternities.”